devleaks/emitpy/README.md

 This repository only contains code, it does not contain any data (which sometimes is private) which is necessary for it to run.

-Document is added now.
+Documentation is added now.
 Be patient.

 The generator software is written in Python.